🔥 Get up to 10% off Peak Design • Join Pack Hacker Pro

 Peak Design Travel Backpack 30L | You can stuff the straps here and there’s even a pass-through for a hip belt.

 The Travel Backpack wears as fluently as we expect, that is to say very comfortably.
+It’s a suitable fit for a travel backpack for women.
 Most of the back panel is made up of a floating island that forms the spine.
 It helps keep things nice and cool by raising the backpack just a bit away from your back, but it also allows you to stow the shoulder straps away neatly and easily behind the flaps.

 The space behind the back panel is rather generous, about as deep as half our hand’s length.
 As deep as that is, though, it’s not a sealed compartment like what you’d find on the Osprey Arcane Duffel, so there’s always the potential for the shoulder straps to slip out.
 For the most part, we don’t have too much trouble keeping the straps stuffed inside.
 This lets us carry the Travel Backpack comfortably via the handles sans any dangling shoulder straps.